 The Atkin’s diet, as it was called, aimed to decrease a person’s weight thereby improving high blood pressure and cardiovascular disease.
 As with most weight-loss nutrition plans, improved cholesterol and blood sugar levels can be achieved, at least temporarily.

-If high protein is what you’re looking for, look no further than Westby’s family of satisfying cottage cheeses, which include both an organic and conventional option.
-One half cup serving of Westby’s 4% cottage cheese contains 11 grams of protein and the added benefit of calcium and potassium.
+If high protein is what you’re looking for, look no further than Westby Creamery’s family of satisfying cottage cheeses, which include both an organic and conventional option.
+One-half cup serving of Westby Creamery’s 4% cottage cheese contains 11 grams of protein and the added benefit of calcium and potassium.

 These nutritional factors, and the innumerable ways to dress up this mild, fresh dairy food, has increased demand.
 Globally, packaged cottage cheese is expected to grow at a rate of 9.73% from now until 2022, according to a Research and Market report.
 And while cottage cheese represents just two percent of all U.S. cheese sales, this renaissance is most welcome by Westby Cooperative Creamery’s farmer-owners, who are suffering the effects of years of poor milk prices, poor weather and trade issues.

-In this light, a simple purchase of Westby cottage cheese will turn over a trifecta of positivity for you and small communities of farmers.
-Westby believes that buying cottage cheese feels good, tastes good and is good.
+In this light, a simple purchase of Westby Creamery cottage cheese will turn over a trifecta of positivity for you and small communities of farmers.
+Westby Creamery believes that buying cottage cheese feels good, tastes good, and is good.

 - helps keep small, family farms in business.

 - tastes better than mass-produced alternatives due to its small vat style production.

 - gives you a great low-calorie source of protein and calcium.

-So, whether you scoop it up on your favorite cracker like a dip, sprinkle bacon bits on top for a savory treat or add fresh fruit for a filling breakfast, Westby cottage cheese is back in style and ready to support your nutrition needs.
+So, whether you scoop it up on your favorite cracker like a dip, sprinkle bacon bits on top for a savory treat or add fresh fruit for a filling breakfast, Westby Creamery cottage cheese is back in style and ready to support your nutrition needs.
 Visit our Westby Creamery Cheese Store for all your cheese needs!